 VLAN #10.
 The two ports in the orange mini-switch might be assigned to

 VLAN #20.
 And lastly the two switch ports in the blue mini-switch might be assigned to

-If a port is not explicitly assigned a VLAN number, it resides in the default VLAN, which has a VLAN number of
+Any switch port which is not explicitly assigned a VLAN number, resides in the default VLAN.
+Which for most vendors corresponds to VLAN